 You might find useful:

-- Living In Bulgaria – a detailed guide to moving to Bulgaria and starting your life there;
+- Living In Bulgaria – a detailed guide to moving to Bulgaria: residency and visas, healthcare, property matters, banking, and more.

 - Visit our homepage for a comprehensive range of Living Abroad guides.